Theropoda: Size

 Tyrannosaurus was for many decades the largest known theropod and best known to the general public.
 Since its discovery, however, a number of other giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
-The original Spinosaurus specimens (as well as newer fossils described in 2006) support the idea that Spinosaurus is longer than Tyrannosaurus, showing that Spinosaurus was possibly 3 meters longer than Tyrannosaurus though Tyrannosaurus could still be more massive than Spinosaurus.
+The original Spinosaurus specimens (as well as newer fossils described in 2006) support the idea that Spinosaurus was probably 3 meters longer than Tyrannosaurus, though Tyrannosaurus might have been more massive than Spinosaurus.
 Specimens such as Sue and Scotty are both estimated to be the heaviest theropods known to science.
-There is still no clear explanation for why these animals grew so heavy and bulky compared to the land predators that came before and after them.
+It is still not clear why these animals grew so heavy and bulky compared to the land predators that came before and after them.

-The largest extant theropod is the common ostrich, up to 2.74 m (9 ft) tall and weighing between 90 and 130 kg (200 - 290 lb).
-The smallest non-avialan theropod known from adult specimens is the troodontid Anchiornis huxleyi, at 110 grams in weight and 34 centimeters (1 ft) in length.
-When modern birds are included, the bee hummingbird Mellisuga helenae is smallest at 1.9 g and 5.5 cm (2.2 in) long.
+The largest extant theropod is the common ostrich, up to 2.74 m (9 ft) tall and weighing between 90 and 130 kg (200 – 290 lb).
+The smallest non-avian theropod known from adult specimens is the troodontid Anchiornis huxleyi, at 110 grams in weight and 34 centimeters (1 ft) in length.
+When modern birds are included, the bee hummingbird (Mellisuga helenae) is smallest at 1.9 g and 5.5 cm (2.2 in) long.

-Recent theories propose that theropod body size shrank continuously over a period of 50 million years, from an average of 163 kg down to 0.8 kg, eventually evolving into modern birds.
+Recent theories propose that theropod body size shrank continuously over a period of 50 million years, from an average of 163 kg down to 0.8 kg, eventually evolving into over 11,000 species of modern birds.
 This was based on evidence that theropods were the only dinosaurs to get continuously smaller, and that their skeletons changed four times as fast as those of other dinosaur species.